-What Causes Flickering Lights and Why You Shouldn’t Ignore Them
+What Causes Flickering Lights?
+Why You Shouldn’t Ignore Them

 Flickering lights can be incredibly annoying, but electrical problems that cause this issue can actually be quite serious.
 An occasional light flicker may be normal, especially if you live in an older home.
 However, if you begin to notice flickering that hasn’t happened before, you need to investigate.